Jennifer Stone

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Dr Stone’s research interests are in methodological bias assessment in primary clinical research for use in evidence synthesis.
+Dr Stone’s research interests are in methods of etiologic research and risk of bias assessment.
 Dr Stone has also spent time in The Netherlands studying in the area of preclinical (animal) systematic review methodology and risk of bias assessment of laboratory animal studies.

-Dr Stone is actively seeking students who are eager to collaborate and develop research programs in evidence synthesis or psychology, tailored to their individual interests and passions.
-By working closely with Dr Stone, students have the opportunity to embark on exciting projects that address significant social and health-related questions, while making substantial contributions to the field.
-Below are a few available projects that serve as a starting point for students interested in joining forces with Dr Stone.
+Dr Stone is actively seeking students who are eager to collaborate and develop research programs in evidence synthesis, tailored to their individual interests.
+By working closely with Dr Stone, students can embark on projects that address significant health-related questions while making substantial contributions to the field.
+Below are several available projects for students interested in supervision by Dr Stone.

 Evidence synthesis methodology

-Another research program in evidence synthesis revolves around systematic reviews of aetiology and risk.
-This program aims to systematically analyse and synthesise existing literature to investigate the causes and risk factors associated with specific conditions or outcomes.
-Through rigorous study selection, data extraction, and synthesis procedures, researchers can provide comprehensive and reliable insights into the factors that contribute to the development or occurrence of certain health conditions.
-This research program is crucial for identifying preventive measures, informing public health strategies, and advancing our understanding of the underlying causes of various phenomena.
+Another research program in evidence synthesis revolves around systematic reviews of aetiology and risk factors.
+This program aims to develop methods used to synthesise existing literature on causal factors.
+This research program is crucial for identifying preventive measures, informing public health strategies, and advancing our understanding of the underlying causes of various conditions.

 Deceptive journals pose a significant challenge to the integrity of scholarly publishing.
-These predatory publications mimic legitimate academic journals, employing questionable practices such as fake peer review, minimal editorial oversight, and misleading indexing claims.
-Identifying deceptive journals requires a comprehensive understanding of their characteristics.
-Developing a classification system that encompasses these criteria can aid in the identification of deceptive journals and help researchers avoid submitting their work to such venues.
+These predatory publications mimic legitimate academic journals through questionable practices such as fake peer review, minimal editorial oversight, and misleading indexing claims.
+Identifying deceptive journals requires a thorough understanding of their characteristics.

 Communicating healthcare science